-In advanced classes massage therapists learn about the physiology of pregnant women.
-They know the special positions pregnant women require at different stages of their pregnancy, and how to give the body extra cushioning and support.
-Particularly important is knowing the pressure points that must be avoided during pregnancy.
+During this type of training, massage therapists learn the physiology of pregnant women, how to recognize the special positions they require at different stages of their pregnancy, and how to give the body extra cushioning and support.
+Additionally, licensed prenatal massage therapists learn the pressure points that must be avoided during pregnancy.

 Quality resort spas won't offer prenatal massage unless they have a specialist on staff.
-There are also independent massage therapists who make a specialty of prenatal and postnatal massage, particularly in a large cities, or who have the special training.
+However, there are independent massage therapists who make a specialty of prenatal and postnatal massage, particularly in large cities, so you should be able to find a specialist nearby.

-Some prenatal massage also uses special bolsters with a deep cutout in the center so you can lie face-down comfortably.
-You can also have your back massaged during pregnancy by lying on your side, with pillows under your head and between your legs.
+There are a few ways you can get your back massaged safely during the later stages of your pregnancy.
+Some prenatal massage therapists use special bolsters with a deep cutout in the center so you can lie face-down comfortably while others ask you to lie on your side with pillows under your head and between your legs.

-A prenatal massage should be very soothing and relaxing in style.
-Deep tissue work, abdominal kneading and certain acupressure points should be avoided.
-Pregnant women should also avoid Jacuzzis, hot springs and mineral springs.
+A prenatal massage should be very soothing and allow you to relax, so most deep tissue work, abdominal kneading, and certain acupressure points should be avoided.
+Pregnant women should also avoid Jacuzzis, hot springs, and mineral springs.

-Prenatal massage provides relaxation by relieving stress on joints.
-It eases neck and back pain, helps you to keep good posture and relaxes and provides flexibility to birthing muscles.
-Prenatal massage aids the circulatory and lymphatic systems, which keeps blood flowing to both the mother and the baby.
+Prenatal massage provides relaxation by relieving stress on joints, eases neck and back pain, helps you keep good posture, and provides flexibility to birthing muscles.
+Prenatal massage also aids the circulatory and lymphatic systems, which keeps blood flowing to both the mother and the baby.

-It stimulates different glands in the body, which help to stabilize hormone levels, and relieves nervous tension throughout the body.
-And the nurturing touch during pregnancy massage promotes relaxation and provides emotional support.
+Massage can be an important tool at any point in your life, but for expectant mothers, it stimulates different glands in the body, which help to stabilize hormone levels, and relieves nervous tension.
+Additionally, the nurturing touch during pregnancy massage promotes relaxation and provides emotional support.